Bromarv

-Bromarv was located in the province of Southern Finland and was part of the Uusimaa region.
+Bromarv was located in the province of Uusimaa and is part of the modern-day Uusimaa region.
 The port town of Hanko is located 15 km south of Bromarv.

+Area of Bromarv is classified as an archipelago-like mainland and the central village sits on a narrow isthmus.
+Other villages include Rilax and Vättlax.
+Villages of Täktom and Santala on Hanko Peninsula were also part of the municipality.

 The town was bilingual, with the majority being Swedish speakers (91,7%).

 It is noted for its archipelago, part of which is the Raseborgs västra skärgård.

 The municipality is home to the historical Riilahti Manor and the Battle of Gangut War Memorials.

+History

+Bromarv village had a single house in the 1560s.
+It formed a chapel parish in 1677 and it became an independent parish in 1865.
+The municipality of Bromarv was mostly merged with Tenala in 1977, but its southern parts on Hanko Peninsula were consolidated with Hanko.
+Later in the 1990s Tenala became part of Ekenäs as a result of a merger.
+Nowadays Bromarv is a part of Raseborg town founded in 2009.

 Sub-region of Uusimaa

 Bromarv was also the name of a sub-region of Uusimaa, also known as Nyland.